Grant Calls

 can apply for a grant, but in that case they will not be part of the awarding process and they will have to disclose any conflict of interest.

-Applications will be evaluated by checking for the criteria listed below.
+Applications will be evaluated by checking for the criteria listed above.
 As a general rule, a higher priority will be given to Young Researchers and Innovators (YRI), female researchers, and researchers from ITCs.

 Only applications received before the call’s deadline will be considered for a grant.